geraldbryan/Time-Management-Project/README.md

 ![good_arules_vis](image/good_arules_vis.png)

-I will not explain more about the association rules algorithms because it will be out of the topic.
+I will not explain more about the association rules algorithms because it is beyond the scope of time management topic.
 If you want to understand how I use the association rules without transaction datasets, you can see here: [Rpubs by me](https://rpubs.com/geraldbryan_/690426).
 Overall, we use the association rules because we want to show you what action leads to bad or good time management quality.
-So, all of you can eliminate the step that will lead to bad time management quality and keep doing the activities that will lead to good time management quality.
+Then, you can eliminate any actions that will lead to bad time management quality and keep doing the activities that will lead to good time management quality.

 <a name="App"></a>
 ### About Application